wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/SSeq-E12-5_E1S3-Tutorial.rst

 -  create a shared (default) nearest network in PCA space (or directly on matrix)
--  cluster on nearest network with Leiden or Louvan (kmeans and hclust are alternatives)
+-  cluster on nearest network with Leiden or Louvian (kmeans and hclust are alternatives)

 .. container:: cell